Ayutthaya, Thailand: Exploring An Ancient Siamese City

 Distinctly different from the previous two temples, Wat Chaiwatthanaram was modeled after the famous Angkor Wat, thus it was built in the Khmer or Cambodian in style rather than in the more Siamese/Thai style of most of Ayutthaya.

-Until the Burmese came through, the structure was a sacred place for the royal family, as the cremation sight for princes and princesses, and the final resting place for King Prasat Thong’s mother.
+Until the Burmese came through, the structure was a sacred place for the royal family, as the cremation site for princes and princesses, and the final resting place for King Prasat Thong’s mother.
 The Cambodian structure has held up quite well.
 Despite losing its roof and outside walls to the elements and vandalism by the ransackers, this temple was the most unified structure we’d seen all day.

-Chaiwatthanaram is very sparse, without any sort of shade or greenery except the well kept expanse of lawn outside the outer walls, so the sun did beat down pretty fiercely.
+Chaiwatthanaram is very sparse, without any sort of shade or greenery except the well-kept expanse of lawn outside the outer walls, so the sun did beat down pretty fiercely.

 Maybe this was why we saw very few people, even though it’s supposedly very famous and favored by tourists.
 This temple was rather uncrowded as we explored the structure.